 Transport agencies are committed to maintaining a safe and healthy work environment for all people undertaking work for Transport.
-Commercial partners and suppliers are responsible for ensuring that people providing services to a Transport agency including as labour hire, professional services contractors, sub-contractors and/or consultants are aware they must not consume alcohol or drugs while on duty, on a Transport agency's premises or perform any duties for a Transport agency while under the influence of alcohol or drugs.
+We expect our commercial partners and suppliers to provide a safe work environment and integrate sound health and safety management practices into their business, including ensuring all people providing services to a Transport agency are aware they must not consume alcohol or drugs while on duty, on a Transport agency's premises, or perform any duties for a Transport agency while under the influence of alcohol or drugs.
+Suppliers must comply with all applicable laws and regulations relating to workplace, health and safety.